-Aluminium alloy 1050 is a widely used aluminium grade for sheet metal work purposes.
+Aluminium alloy 1050 is a widely used aluminium grade for sheet metal forming.
 Although the strength values are low, its great corrosion resistance and high ductility make it a great fit for many applications.
 Another reason to use it is the nice reflective surface aluminium 1050 provides.
-Most common temper type is H14 – work hardened by rolling to half hard, not annealed.
+The most common temper type is H14 – work hardened by rolling to half hard, not annealed.

 Some uses include lamp reflectors, food containers, architectural flashings, electrical industry appliances and heat exchangers,